LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

-- Google-Bard understand the question fully correct and provide correct solution.
+- Google-Bard can understand the question fully correct and provide correct solution.

 ##### Question 2

-We select the Tool Radare2 as it is open source and free.
-Then we assume the participant never used this tool before, he will ask how to install and use the reverse engineering tool Radare2:
+The participant asks how to install and use the reverse engineering tool Radare2:

 ```
 If we use radare2, can you show the steps of using radare2 to reverse a compiled C program ?